 A dying man is murdered.
 A rich man’s wife agrees to pay three thousand dollars for the return of a stolen box of rocks.
 A series of odd, inexplicable events is haunting Sergeant Jim Chee of the Navajo Tribal Police and drawing him alone into the Bad Country of the merciless Southwest, where everything good struggles to survive, including Chee.
-An assassin waits for him there, protecting a thirty-year-old vision sired by greed and nourished by blood.
+Because an assassin waits for him there, protecting a thirty-year-old vision that greed has sired and blood has nourished.
 And only one man will walk away.

 TONY HILLERMAN served as president of the Mystery Writers of America and received the Edgar and Grand Master Awards.
 His other honors include the Center for the American Indian’s Ambassador Award, the Spur Award for Best Western Novel, and the Navajo Tribal Council Special Friend of the Dineh Award.
 A native of Oklahoma, Tony Hillerman lived in Albuquerque, New Mexico, until his death in 2008.

 “The only mysteries I read are Hillerman’s.” — Ursula K. Le Guin